Support

 Material and financial terms

-• Grant: a residency allowance of EUR 5,600
+• a grant: a residency allowance of EUR 5,600;

-• Flat fee for transport and daily expenses: a flat rate of EUR 1200
+• Flat fee for transport and daily expenses: a flat rate of EUR 1200.

 Organisation and selection panel

-The application is free of charge.
+The application is free of charge and unpaid.

-• a pre-selection phase based on the examination of all applications by a committee made up of leading figures from the Luxembourg cultural scene, and
+• A pre-selection phase based on the examination of all applications by a committee made up of leading figures from the Luxembourg cultural scene, and

 The selection panel shall award the residency based on the relevance and integrity of the artistic approach.